Hyftar/hyftar-php-framework/README.md

 The first group being the parameter name and second being the pattern that will match the value.

-You can also specify a namespace for the controller:
+You can also specify a namespace for the controller which is just a way to keep your controllers organized:

 ```php
 $router->add('admin/{controller}/{action}', ['namespace' => 'Admin']);
 ```

+This will look in the folder `App/Controllers/Admin` for the controller in the path.

 Unless otherwise specified, every route will respond only to the `GET` HTTP method.
 You can specify the request method by passing a string as the 3rd